 Each school will have a designated lost and found area.
 Any article marked with a student's name is immediately returned to the student.
 All hats, coats, jackets, lunch boxes, books, etc., should be plainly marked with the student's name.
-At the end of the grading period, all articles not claimed in the lost and found will be donated to a local charity.
+All articles not claimed in the lost and found will be donated to a local charity.